tonytomov/jqGrid/README.md

 ### Other changes in jqGrid and remarks

 * files from `i18n` are changes to UTF-8 format.
 The texts should be always used as Unicode characters if the corresponding characters are visible.
 Compare for example [grid.locale-ja.js](https://github.com/OlegKi/jqGrid/blob/master/js/i18n/grid.locale-ja.js) with the corresponding file included in jqGrid 4.7.0 (see [here](https://github.com/tonytomov/jqGrid/blob/v4.7.0/js/i18n/grid.locale-ja.js)).
-* jqGrid display the alert message now if some additional fatal error will be detected.
-For example if one don't included
-* some common properties which have no relation to the language are moved to
+* some common properties which have no relation to the language are moved from the localization files grid.locale-*.js to grid.base.js module.
-* we *recommend* to use `getGridParam` *without* additional parameter to get the reference to object with all jqGrid options: `var p = $("#grid").jqGrid("gerGridParam");` for example.
-One can use the `p.rowNum` to access `rowNum` option.
-The usage of `$("#grid").jqGrid("gerGridParam", "rowNum")` will be supported too, but the usage of `$("#grid")[0].p.rowNum` could be not work in some of the future version, because the place of the option could be changed in the future.

 ### Some demos which demonstrates new features